Professor of Immunology & Microbiology, University of Colorado Anschutz School of Medicine

 MSTP Student/Pharmacology Graduate Program

-CD8 T cell metabolism regulation by lysophosphatidic acid
+CD8 T cell metabolic regulation by lysophosphatidic acid

 Graduate Student/Immunology Graduate Program